Retreats

 3. Relaxation: On-site, various breathing exercises, yoga, and spiritual connection activities promote a peaceful state of mind.

-4. Enjoyment: The team selects an inspiring, green, and serene retreat location, prepares enjoyable meals, and organizes moments of sharing through music.
+4. Enjoyment: The team selects an inspiring, green, and serene retreat location.
+They also prepares enjoyable meals, and organizes moments of sharing through music.

 5. Support and Guidance: During and after the psychedelic experience, facilitators are present to reassure participants and provide support in challenging moments.